mindis/snowplow.github.com/analytics/customer-analytics/joining-customer-data.md

 GROUP BY user_id, domain_userid, network_userid;
 {% endhighlight %}

-You can then perform queries that join both data tables, the SnowPlow `events` table and your 2nd table of imported customer data via the mapping table above:
+You can then perform queries that join both data tables, the Snowplow `events` table and your 2nd table of imported customer data via the mapping table above:

 {% highlight mysql %}
 /* HiveQL / MySQL / Redshift pseudo-code */